-- a.
-Impermissible Fundraising Activity.
+- (b) Fundraising on Authority Property.
+Within the context of the above parameters, Authority employees may engage in fundraising activity on Authority property.
+This activity may include fundraising events like bake sales, dress-down days and contests and must comply with all applicable law and regulations (e.g. health safety regulations related to the serving of food). - (1) Impermissible fundraising activity.
 Fundraising activities may not involve the service of alcoholic beverages.
 Fundraising activities, whether on Authority property or not, by Authority employees may not involve any solicitation of food, cash or other items from a contractor, vendor, retail store, restaurant or other private person or entity with whom the Authority does business or a contractor, vendor, retail store, restaurant or other private person or entity that is seeking to do business with the Authority.
-Fundraising activities, whether on Authority property or not, may not result in the commingling of Authority funds with the funds raised for charity. - b.
-Permissible Fundraising Activity.
-Fundraising activities may take place in the following circumstances: - i.
-Modest Non-Profit Fundraising.
+Fundraising activities, whether on Authority property or not, may not result in the commingling of Authority funds with the funds raised for charity.
+Because only certain types of entities are permitted to conduct raffles under Ohio law and GCRTA is not one of those entities, GCRTA employees may not conduct raffles such as 50/50 raffles, raffles for prizes or "bingo board" raffles.
+However, an event such as a chili cookoff that awards a prize is permissible. - (2) Permissible fundraising activity.
+Fundraising activities may take place in the following circumstances: - A. Modest non-profit fundraising. - 1.
 Authority employees may engage in limited fundraising activities for non-profit organizations on Authority property with their supervisor's permission.
 Such activity should not disrupt work place activities and should never involve a supervisor directly soliciting an employee.
 Accordingly, all such solicitations should either be entirely passive (e.g. a box on a desk corner noting the purpose for which contributions are being solicited) or entirely non-coercive.
-No employee should ever feel pressured by a co-worker to make any sort of donation to a charitable organization. - Examples of the types of fundraising that would be appropriate under this portion of the policy are sales of candy or gift wrap for a child's school, seeking sponsors for walk-a-thons or other similar events, or circulation of a Girl Scout cookie sale sheet. - ii.
-Fundraising for the Benefit of Authority Employees.
+No employee should ever feel pressured by a coworker to make any sort of donation to a charitable organization. - 2.
+Examples of the types of fundraising that would be appropriate under this portion of the policy are sales of candy or gift wrap for a child's school, seeking sponsors for walk-a-thons or other similar events, or circulation of a Girl Scout cookie sale sheet.

+B. Fundraising for the benefit of Authority employees.
 With a supervisor's permission, fundraising also may occur to benefit fellow Authority employees.
 Examples of the types of fundraising that would be appropriate under this portion of the policy are the collection of funds for a retirement gift or funeral flowers or for donations to assist a fellow employee with a medical or other family hardship.
 Any such solicitations should conform to the restrictions above aimed at minimizing workplace disruption.

-3. Use of Authority Time for Non-Authority Business or Events
+(c) Use of Authority Time for Non-Authority Business or Events.